-Sports Were My Escape
+Sports Were My Escape As a Kid

 Sports Saved Me

-As an undergrad, I learned that I had a passion for learning about the science behind sports movements and training.
-In graduate school, I received the advanced science education that would serve as my foundation for a career that would evolve into fitness, wellness, spine rehabilitation, injury prevention and sports training.
+In Graduate School, I received the advanced science education that would serve as the foundation for a career in fitness, wellness, spine rehabilitation, injury prevention, and sports training.

-Training My Kids
+Training My Own Kids

-Life's Lessons Come Full Circle
+Life Lessons Come Full Circle

 I learned a lot of my life’s lessons through what my dad called “hard knocks.”
 I learned not to quit, and I’ve learned what it takes (discipline, guidance, perseverance) to make it.
 And because of learning all of this, I've invested decades into helping athletes boost their performance and reach their personal best.